- Allows the producers of the show to broaden the appeal of the show by giving more viewers protagonists they can identify with.

 - The Final Fantasy series has two examples.
 General Leo Christophe from Final Fantasy VI and Barret Wallace from Final Fantasy VII.
 The latter was played perfectly straight amongst the heroes.
 Paradoxically, it wasn't done for the feelings of the fans, or for racial diversit.
 General Leo, however, is a slight inversion because the sprite has the same skin tone as the rest of the characters, while his art has a notably darker skin tone.

-- Sazh Katzroy from Final Fantasy XIII.
+- Sazh Katzroy from Final Fantasy XIII is the token black guy.

 - In Romancing SaGa 3, Harid "El Nool" Tornado is the lone black character you can choose.
 He's a mercenary